Mi Bella Mondo

 • You could also walk around the conservatory in the morning or afternoon.

-• You can request to dine in the bush after your safari and enjoy a bush dinner with a dedicated staff exclusively to your needs.
+• You can request to dine in the bush after your safari and enjoy a bush dinner with a dedicated staff member who will cater to your needs.

-I want to emphasize that I am not affiliated with any of the companies mentioned in this post.
-However, I genuinely recommend them based on my personal experiences and the positive impact they have had on my journey.
+I am not affiliated with any of the companies mentioned in this post.
+However, I genuinely recommend them based on my personal experiences and their positive impact on my journey.
 I believe they offer exceptional services and can enhance your visit to Masai Mara.”

 Author and photo credit: Cristy